-- 1. Pull down on the grapple lock lever out of the Lock position notch.
-Turning the grapple slightly may be required. - 2.
-Rotate the lock lever around by hand to the far side and release it into the Unlock position notch.
-The grapple can now rotate freely.
+- Pull down on the grapple lock lever out of the Lock position notch.
+Turning the grapple slightly may be required. - Rotate the lock lever around by hand to the far side and release it into the Unlock position notch.
+The grapple can now rotate freely. - · Reverse the procedure to lock the pivot.

-Fig. 13-Grapple Pivot Lock Lever
+Fig. 28 - Grapple Pivot Lock Lever